 Celebrating Eastern Michigan University Excellence

 Please join me in celebrating these fine examples of Eastern excellence:

 - [email protected] office is collaborating with the University of Michigan Ginsberg Center to launch Digital Connecting Corps (DCC) to help bridge the intergenerational digital divide in Washtenaw County by helping older adults learn technology skills.

 The program will train students at both universities to be "tech coaches," who will then work with older adults in Washtenaw County to help them learn how to use their smartphones, laptops and desktop computers.
 The training program is free to participants and laptop computers are available for those who need one.

-Julie Vogl, project coordinator of [email protected], told EMU Today, “The COVID-19 pandemic has increased social isolation and the lack of digital access and digital literacy among older adults in Washtenaw County.
+Julie Vogl, project coordinator of E[email protected], told EMU Today, “The COVID-19 pandemic has increased social isolation and the lack of digital access and digital literacy among older adults in Washtenaw County.
 Before the Digital Connecting Corps, there was no County-wide infrastructure or nonprofit focused on digital connection and literacy for older adults—the DCC begins to fill that void.”

 - Julie Becker, associate professor and interim director of the School of Technology and Professional Services Management, was featured in an article in MLive this week for her work to support a volunteer effort to make quilts for babies in neo-natal intensive care units in the area.

 Dr. Becker’s support of the quilt-making process came about after she learned that hand cutting the individual squares that are sewn together to make the quilts was too difficult for many of the volunteers.
 She offered to use the University’s automatic cutting machine.
 The high-speed cutting process made a big difference in the production of the quilts and she has been able to train students to use the machine, which entails learning computer-aided design (CAD) systems.

 Congratulations to these individuals who represent Eastern so well!